01 of 10

 Trim the Front of the Cabinet

-Next, measure from the top of the bottom shelf up to the top of the carcass.
-Cut two 1x2s to this length.
-One is to be mounted with finish nails to each shelf standard, flush with the outside of the standard.
+- Next, measure from the top of the bottom shelf up to the top of the carcass.
+Cut two 1 x 2s to this length.
+Attach one trim piece to the front edge of each side panel, using finish nails.
+The edge of these vertical trim pieces should be flush with the outside edges of the cabinet sides.

 10 of 10

-Once the woodworking is finished, you'll need to choose your finish.
-If you're not going to paint or stain the finished product, most of this step can be disregarded.
+Once the construction is finished, choose your finish.
+If you don't plan to paint or stain your cabinet, most of this step can be disregarded.

-Finally, check the box to make sure it is mounted level.
-If so, you're free to fill the finished cupboard as desired, as this project is completed.
+- Check to make sure the cabinet is mounted level on the wall.
+If so, you're free to now use your cabinet—this project is completed.